Blow Your Mind (Jamiroquai song)

 "Blow Your Mind" is the third overall single to be released from British funk/acid jazz band Jamiroquai's debut studio album, Emergency on Planet Earth (1993).
 It was released on 24 May 1993 through Sony Soho Square in the United Kingdom, peaking at number 12 on the UK Singles Chart.
-The song's accompanying music video was directed by Vaughan Arnell and Anthea Benton.
+The song was written by frontman Jay Kay with Toby Smith, and produced by Rick Pope.
+Its accompanying music video was directed by Vaughan Arnell and Anthea Benton.

 Background

 The single was later featured on the group's greatest hits compilation, High Times: Singles 1992–2006; however, its release was a shorter version rather than the original album-length track.
 Like both of the group's previous singles, two versions of the song exist: a heavily edited radio edit, running at 3:51, and the full-length album version, running at 8:35.
 The latter version has only ever been officially included on the group's debut album release (as well as the 2013 remaster).
 All other releases which include the track include the radio edit.
 The B-side of the single is an instrumental version of the popular Emergency on Planet Earth track "Hooked Up".